conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 > Dear [First Name],
 >
-> On this occasion of your 11th birthday, I wanted to wish you the best today and going foward
+> On this occasion of your 11th birthday, I wanted to wish you the best today and going forward

 "I see.
 Well, I happen to know that Rihnana's government name is [Robyn Rihanna Fenty](https://en.wikipedia.org/wiki/Rihanna).
 Robyn is in fact her first name, but I'm pretty sure most people call her Rihanna.
 If it the message said "Robyn" she would know this is just some automated bot."